What to Harvest Each Month (Veg & Fruit)

 Use Tools to Stay Organised

-Although a general UK harvest guide by month is helpful, a personalised plan works even better.
-Therefore, using simple tools makes life easier and reduces guesswork.
+Whilst this general harvest guide by month is helpful, a personalised plan works even better.
+Using simple tools makes life easier and reduces guesswork.

-You can use the free Veg Planting Calendar to:
+You can use our free Veg Planting Calendar to:

 • Plan sowing and harvest windows more accurately